ZibranVastani/TSAVideoGameDesign2020/README.md

 1. The assets are all made on blender
 2. All scripts can be found in Assets/Scripts

-Thank you for taking time to judge my project
+Thank you for taking time to judge my project,
 Zibran Vastani